RDM4CAU/edutrain/NFDI-Personas/2023_NFDI-EduTrain_Personas.md

 ><center><big><span style="color:#0abaf0" >**Thanks a lot for participating!**</span></big></center>

-## EduTrain sub user groups
+## EduTrain Subuser Groups

-On the following pages, you will find a very short description of different user groups relevant for the section EduTrain and a link to a Miro-Board, where additionally may participate in describing one persona per subuser group.
+On the following pages, you will find a short description of different user groups relevant for the section EduTrain and a link to a Miro-Board, where additionally may participate in describing one persona per subuser group.

 -> Meet the EduTrain personas on the Miro board and leave your characterising notes and comments there.
 Breathe some life into the personas!
 ---